johanhaleby/occurrent/doc/architecture/decisions/0005-mongodb-subscription-implementation.md

 ## Decision

 To avoid this the subscription must be a bit more complex.
-When a new subscription is started it reads the operation time from MongoDB and persists it as the "stream position document" for the subscription.
+When a new subscription is started it reads the operation time from MongoDB and persists it as the "subscription position document" for the subscription.
 This means that if the scenario described above where to happen the stream will be resumed from the operation time and _not_ a resume token.
 Once the first resume token is persisted the stream will use the resume token position instead.

 Also see [stackoverflow](https://stackoverflow.com/questions/63323190/get-resume-token-with-mongodb-java-driver-before-first-document-received-in-chan).